OpenWIS/openwis-documentation/_minutes/2017-03-22-OpenWIS-Steering-Committee.md

         7. JT - A few years ago, UKMO sponsored a hackathon at FOSS4G, for £25,000.
 As well as running the hackathon, we put posters up, did presentations etc. We might want to do that next year, it's too late for this year's event.
         8. KS - FOSS4G this year is in Boston.
 By engaging with FOSS4G, we might network with GeoNetwork, show them what we're doing and maybe attract them to what we're doing.
         9. JT - So for next year we would need to think about it this year.
 Should we investigate, make a proposal?
-        10. JT - What happened after the FOSS4G we sponsored was we got our tools put on the OSGEO DVD and increased the number of users.
+        10. JT - What happened after the FOSS4G we sponsored was we got our tools put on the OSGeo DVD and increased the number of users.
         11. MDA - We need to understand the benefits.
         12. KS - We should at least go to give presentations, to raise awareness.
         13. JT - So, let's ask ourselves what the benefits might be: